 Your browser does not support iframes.

 CAT or the Common Admission Test is famous for throwing surprises every year.
 It was in 2015 that the IIM introduced screen calculator along with a host of other changes.
 The objective to provide on-screen calculator is to help the candidates carry out basic computations.
 Careers360 spoke to experts who shared spoke about the use of the screen calculator and the impact on the students who are not very comfortable using it.
 CAT registration has been closed.
 The experts believe that the introduction of calculator will definitely boost the morale of those candidates who are weak in the Quantitative Ability area or from non-engineering background.
 As Gautam Puri, Vice Chairman, Career Launcher says, “I am sure the introduction of calculator has been welcomed by almost all the candidates.
-While many students might interpret that the provision of calculator will mean that questions will be more calculation intensive but that is unlikely.”Latest: CAT Admit card 2019 available now.
-Visit the official website to download it.
-Authorities has released the work flow for CAT 2019.
+While many students might interpret that the provision of calculator will mean that questions will be more calculation intensive but that is unlikely.”Latest: CAT 2019 result will be declared on January 6, 2020.

 While on screen calculator is not exactly uncommon as SAT and GRE exams already have this feature, for CAT takers, it is definitely something new.
 Although the introduction of calculator is meant to save your time and ease your preparation for calculation intensive questions, you need to adapt yourself with it in order to utilize the tool.
 In this article, we bring to you the methods on utilizing the calculator to improve your performance in CAT 2019.